grencez/grencez.dev/2022/doas-playbook-20221128/index.md

 description: A quick way to run commands as a different user.
 ---

-# Using the doas command to run as a different user
+# How to run programs as a different user via doas

 Date: 2022-11-28